Rattlesnake Canyon Arches Colorado Hike Guide

 Option 1 (shorter hike, longer drive): Head to the Fruita exit off I-70 and enter into the Colorado National Monument.
 Once in the monument, drive until you see “Glade Park Store” turn off and then turn right onto Black Ridge Access Road.
 Once you are on this “road” you will reach a fork that directs you to the upper road and the lower road.
 The upper road is open from August 15th – February 14th and the lower road is open February 15th – April 15th.
 If taking the lower road, if you reach the radio tower, you’ve missed your turn so head back and take the next right you can.
 Either road you take requires a high clearance vehicle.
 AWD or 4WD may not be necessary, but it can certainly help depending on road conditions from recent weather.
 Drive 13 miles down this single lane road until you reach the trailhead parking lot.
 The last ½ – ¾ miles of the road can be extremely tough to clear if you do not have a vehicle with at least all wheel drive and very high clearance.
 Be prepared to pull off to the side and walk if necessary.

 Option 2 (shorter drive, longer hike): The other option for access to rattlesnake arches is to park at the Pollock Bench TH (located off road 1 ½ in the McInnis Canyons National Conservation Area) and hike in that way.
-This adds another 7.4 RT but eliminates the long drive in from Black Ridge Access.
-This site is a great resource if you are looking to go that route.
+This adds another 8+ miles RT but eliminates the long drive in from Black Ridge Access.

-Fee: $25 to enter the Colorado National Monument
+Fee: $15-$25 to enter the Colorado National Monument OR $0 from Pollock Bench TH

 Summary

-Camping: There are several spots to camp along Black Ridge Access road and near the trailhead.
+Camping: There are several spots to camp along Black Ridge Access road and near the trailhead if using the 4×4 trail.
 Alternatively, you can camp inside Colorado National Monument which is located nearby.
 You do need a free permit to do that, which you can read more about here.
+The lower trailhead does not have camping options unless you decide to hike in quite a bit.

 Make it a Loop: Although this trail is somewhat of a loop already, you can hook up with neighboring trails to extend this hike.
 Both the Pollock Bench and Pollock Canyon trails provide access to many neighboring trail systems.